-Here is a list of some great basketball drills broken down by category that will work on a specific skill(s) while also challenging the players conditioning.
+Here is a list of some great basketball drills broken down by category that will work on a specific skill(s) while also challenging the player’s conditioning.

-Basketball Conditioning Shooting Drills
+Shooting Basketball Conditioning Drills

-In a game you can’t stop to point this out and correct it, but during basketball training you can put a player through conditioning shooting drills and really emphasize the importance of shooting the basketball the right way every single time.
-It takes great mental discipline to be able to do this when a player is tired, but there is no better time to work on it then when in training.
+In a game, you can’t stop to point this out and correct it, but during basketball training, you can put a player through different basketball shooting drills that focus on conditioning.
+And as they go through the drill, you can emphasize the importance of shooting the basketball the right way every time.
+It takes great mental discipline to be able to do this when a player is tired, but there is no better time to work on it than when in training.

-- 50 Makes Shooting Drill
+- 50 Makes Basketball Shooting Drill

-- 10 Spot Boston Celtics Shooting Drill
+- 10 Spot Boston Celtics Basketball Shooting Drill

-- Championship Shooting Drill
+- Championship Basketball Shooting Drill

-- 4 Quarter Shooting Drill
+- 4 Quarter Basketball Shooting Drill

-- Nuggets Shooting Drill (video displayed above)
+- Nuggets Basketball Shooting Drill (video displayed above)

-Basketball Conditioning Ball Handling Drills
+Ball Handling Basketball Conditioning Drills

-To become a great ball handler you MUST get out of your comfort zone, and a great way to do that is with conditioning drills that focus on ball handling.
-Some are going to work on being able to make a variety of moves at a high pace, while others are going to focus on being able to handle the basketball and process information at the same time.
+To become a great ball-handler in basketball, you MUST get out of your comfort zone, and a great way to do that is with conditioning basketball drills that focus on ball handling.
+Some are going to work on being able to make a variety of moves at a high pace, while others will focus on being able to handle the basketball and process information at the same time.

 - Number Drill 1 Basketball Combo Moves

-- Advanced 2 Ball Mirror Drill
+- Advanced 2 Ball Mirror Basketball Dribbling Drill

 - Number Drill 2 Basketballs Combo Move

-Basketball Conditioning Rebounding Drills
+Rebounding Basketball Conditioning Drills

-- Closeout Slide Rebounding Drill
+- Closeout Slide Basketball Rebounding Drill

-- Superman Rebounding Drill
+- Superman Basketball Rebounding Drill

-Basketball Conditioning Defensive Drills
+Defensive Basketball Conditioning Drills

-- 1 on 1 Hawk Defensive Drill
+- 1 on 1 Hawk Defensive Basketball Drill

-- Resistance Band Closeout Drill
+- Resistance Band Closeout Basketball Drill

-- Advanced 4 Cones Defensive Drill
+- Advanced 4 Cones Defensive Basketball Drill

-- Resistance Band Zig Zag Defensive Drill
+- Resistance Band Zig Zag Defensive Basketball Drill